deneb-kaitos/k/README.md

 here lives the main web application.

+For details please see the [FRONT-END.md](sources/front-end/FRONT-END.md) file.

 ### /sources/common

 ```bash
 ./libs # every single library that is used both in the back-end and in the front-end must live here
 ```

+For details please see the [COMMON.md](sources/common/COMMON.md) file.